jlib-framework/jlib-awslambda-logback/README.md

     }

 #### Disclaimer
-“Amazon Web Services" and "AWS" are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
+“Amazon Web Services", "AWS", "Lambda" and "CloudWatch" are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.

 #### License
 Copyright 2018 Igor Akkerman